-Bible Trivia: Three Great Romances of the Bible
+Bible Trivia: Great Romances of the Bible

 Ruth and Boaz

 The courtship of Ruth and Boaz is fascinating, endearing, and rich in unusual cultural customs.
-We come to a greater understanding of the value of virtue, respect, humility and kindness between a man and woman during their courtship and marriage.
+We come to a greater understanding of the value of virtue, respect, humility, and kindness between a man and woman during their courtship and marriage.

-Ruth and Boaz quiz
+Ruth and Boaz quizview quiz statistics

 Naomi and Ruth's journey from Moab to Bethlehem